eqmvii/llama-zero/README.md

 ![Screenshot](./v0.png)

+# pull the model you need once containers are up

+ollama pull phi3:mini

 # Local LLM Development Environment

 This project sets up a local development environment for working with LLMs using Ollama and a Vue.js frontend.